i4web/sern-programming/README.md

 ## Custom Shortcodes in the WordPress text editor

 We created some custom shortcodes to help you type up your project write ups with as little to no HTML code needed as possible.
+Shortcodes are used to wrap your content with opening and ending tags that will wrap your content with HTML.
 With your theme you have the following shortcodes available:

 * The [pre] shortcode - used for displaying programming code on via your website
 * The [kbd] shortcode - used to display HTML in the browsers default monotype font.
 Styled with Bootstrap to look like a terminal or CLI.